wp-plugins/loco-translate/readme.txt

 = 1.1.0 =
 * Added translation search filter in editor
-* Added percentage completion in list view
+* Added percentage completion in list and edit views

 = 1.0.0 =